thiagoassisk8/spring-boot-grocery/readme.md

 ![Image Description](imgs/diagram.png)

 1. **How long did you spend on the test?
 What would you add if you had more time?**
-   I spend about 9 hours within 3 days on the test
-   If I had more time, I would have added more unit tests using mockito for instance to ensure there are no breaches.
-I believe the more tests you put on the application, the better it gets because then we become better able to see more breaches that weren't found
+   I spent about 9 hours over the course of 3 days on the test.
+If I had more time, I would have added more unit tests using Mockito, for instance, to ensure there were no breaches.
+I believe that the more tests you implement in the application, the better it becomes, as it allows us to more effectively detect breaches that may not have been previously identified.
-   Additionally, if I had extra time, I would make it possible to override the system and allow the operator to insert the coupon’s ID, and then the discount is given.
-They would simply need to enter the coupon ID correctly, and the system would apply it automatically, regardless of the circumstances.
-The way I approached it was to have the coupon applied if the circumstances match, not the other way around.
-   And improvemnts reguarding Error Handling.
-The excpetions that the application should deal with that weren't done given the lack of time to test more the application

 2. **What was the most useful feature that was added to the latest version of your chosen language?
 Please include a snippet of code that shows how you've used it?**

+If we are discussing my usage, the snippet underneeth would be appropriate, as whenever I found myself in a tight spot needing info from WireMock, it came to the rescue.
+It was like having a handy tool in my toolbox, making data retrieval easy.
+However, if we were considering general use for more people who would work on the same project, I would say that the [documentation](https://immense-thicket-69297-ae6d8599f1bc.herokuapp.com/api-docs/) becuase would be make it easier to peopole get know the api.

 ```java
     public Product fetchProductById(String productId) throws IOException {